A last minute trip to deliver my rig to the buyer.

 Goodbye my friend

 Time to say farewell to my very first rig, which has kept me safe for about 150 jumps.
-It was a real challenge for me to put all the separate components back then, when I didn’t know anything about buying used gear, for example that the number of rides and repacks is marked on a reserve canopy.
-Well you ask questions and eventually learn!
-Will definitely miss this purple workhorse who will now be moving to China, sans the AAD which is now installed on my new rig.
+It was a real challenge for me to purchase all the separate components, way back when I didn’t know anything about buying used gear, for example that the number of rides and repacks is marked on a reserve canopy.
+Well, you ask lots of noob questions and eventually learn!
+Will definitely miss this purple workhorse who will now be moving to China, sans the AAD which is now installed in my new container.

 Past owners saying goodbye T_T